Interview With Laurence Rouet, Head of Design at Yves Delorme

 From where do you draw the biggest inspiration for each Yves Delorme collection?

 I have many sources of inspiration to create each Yves Delorme collection.
-I owe this need for diversity to my multidisciplinary training in art schools that brought me closer to architecture, the environment, painting, fashion, textiles, nature, art and color, all of which inspire me daily.
+I owe this need for diversity to my multidisciplinary training in art schools that brought me closer to architecture, the environment, painting, fashion, textiles, nature, art and colour, all of which inspire me daily.
 I like to walk in the countryside or in the city to perceive the space, the atmospheres, the rhythms and changes of lights.
-I need to feed myself with exhibitions of painting, literature and living art such as theater or contemporary dance.
+I need to feed myself with exhibitions of painting, literature and living art such as theatre or contemporary dance.
 The distant journey is also very inspiring to nourish the emotions and open the creative imagination.
-I take a lot of photos and write details in a notebook when I’m traveling.
-I also keep metro tickets or exhibition tickets, or nice wrapping papers… the graphics and colors of everyday life are also inspiring!
+I take a lot of photos and write details in a notebook when I’m travelling.
+I also keep metro tickets or exhibition tickets, or nice wrapping papers… the graphics and colours of everyday life are also inspiring!